node-modules/compressing/README.md

   .pipe(fs.createWriteStream('path/to/destination.gz'))
   .on('error', handleError);

-// You should take care of stream errors in caution, use multipipe to handle error in one place const pipe = require('multipipe';) const sourceStream = fs.createReadStream('file/path/to/compress') const gzipStream = new compressing.gzip.FileStream();
+// You should take care of stream errors in caution, use pump to handle error in one place const pump = require('pump';) const sourceStream = fs.createReadStream('file/path/to/compress') const gzipStream = new compressing.gzip.FileStream();
 const destStream = fs.createWriteStream('path/to/destination.gz');
-pipe(sourceStream, gzipStream, destStream, handleError);
+pump(sourceStream, gzipStream, destStream, handleError);
 ```